ATLAS-Analytics/Frontier-Analytics/README.md

-Frontier base image
+# Frontier Analytics base image

-based on centos, it adds python3.6, java, spark and a bunch of python packages.
+based on python3.6, adds a bunch of python packages.